Dr Emily Pillinger

 Teaching

-I teach modules for the undergraduate and postgraduate degrees associated with the King’s department of Classics and with the King’s programme in Liberal Arts, including the MA in Global Cultures and the intercollegiate MA in Classics.
-Some of my modules are based on reading Latin prose and poetry in the original language, and others focus on studying Greek and Latin literature in translation, building an understanding of the ancient texts within their historical context and within broader cultural traditions.
+I teach modules for the undergraduate and postgraduate degrees associated with the King’s departments of Classics and Interdisciplinary Humanities, including the MA in Global Cultures and the London intercollegiate MA in Classics.
+Some of my Classics modules involve reading ancient Latin texts in the original language, but most are about studying ancient Greek and Latin works in translation and situating them within their historical context.
+My Interdisciplinary Humanities teaching embraces the study of a range of cultural traditions and themes.

 I have been involved in many outreach projects in collaboration with partners such as Radio 4, the Royal Opera House, English National Opera, the Glyndebourne Festival, Mumsnet Academy, and Eidolon online journal.
-I am currently collaborating with a contemporary composer and librettist in writing a new opera based on the story of Penelope, from Homer’s Odyssey.
-You can learn more about this project on our website.
+I have collaborated with contemporary composers and librettists, and I run the website for the project 'Penelope's Web'.

 I work closely with schools in the London area and beyond.
 I offer talks on A and AS level topics in Latin and Classical Civilisation, as well as more general talks on aspiring and applying to study at university.